BigSoftVideo/DOTEbase/tips.md

 ### What to do if you run out of devices when activating your paid license? <a id='tip7'></a>

 If you have no more devices available on your license, then you may have to deactivate some of the devices for _DOTE_ and/or _DOTEbase_.
 _DOTE_ and _DOTEbase_ share the same license, and each uses one device per installation.
-Thus, installing both uses two devices.
+Thus, installing both uses two devices from your quota.
 See [License Activation](license-activation.md) for more help.